 On June 26, 2019, the Company announced that in connection with the Peel Region Project it successfully completed phase one of its AED on the Fly Pilot with the Peel Region Paramedics and achieved 100% success rate concluding that utilizing the Company's proprietary drone delivery platform to enable rapid first responder technology via drone produces reduced response time.
 The AED on the Fly Pilot was to determine the effectiveness of delivery of an AED via drone versus a traditional ambulance.
 To determine this, phase one of the AED on the Fly Pilot consisted of simulating 911 emergency calls in the Township of Caledon in the Region of Peel dispatching the Company's Sparrow drone equipped with specialized first responder payload that included an AED.
 The delivery time of the Company's Sparrow drone was then compared against the traditional dispatching of first responder paramedics.
-Several staged 911 calls were then executed and, in all cases, the Company's Sparrow was able to reduce response times on all calls making the AED on the Fly Pilot a success.
+Several staged 911 calls were then executed and, in all cases, the Company's Sparrow drone arrived on-site ahead of the traditional first responder vehicles.
+The Company's Sparrow was able to reduce response times on all calls making the AED on the Fly Pilot a success.